rhythmdev/elite-autos-client/task_description_10.md

    - Rating
    - Add button

-   This will be a private/protected route.
+   This will be a private/protected route. done

 6. On clicking a brand will redirect the user to the page having products based on that brand.
 On that page, there will be a slider having at least 3 advertisement images and at least 4 products.
 Each product will have: